druefena/mobius_on-premise_doc/source/similarity-search.rst

 .. note::

-  The ID numbers for image samples should be unique, since they are used internally to identify the images.
+  The IDs for image samples should be unique, since they are used internally to identify the images.
 We recommend either using numbers, or a combination of numbers and letters.
 They should be passed as a string.

 You can also add samples using the following python script:
 ::